titemov/Mathematical-expression-correctness-checker/README.md

 # Mathematical expression correctness checker
 Mathematical expression сorrectness checker based on Shunting yard algorithm and Reversed Polish notation.
 Supports `+`, `-`, `*`, `/` and `^` operations.

-The program returns statement whether the expression was correct and an approximate result of that expression.
+The program returns RPN of expression and statement whether the expression was correct and an approximate result of that expression.

 If user already put result of the expression (e.g. `2+2=5`) program will check if the result is correct, if it is not, then program will return approxiamte result of this expression.